katharinebeaumont/manager-monitor/README.md

     agent.mode=manager
     agent.name=manager

-Neo4J entities:
-- Application: applications to be deployed.
-Linked to a location once deployed.
-- Location: locations (local or remote) available for deployments
-- Monitors: agents responsible for applications.
-Linked to a location once deployed - typically the same one as the application but a different port.
+This can be run from a code editor (e.g. Eclipse or IntelliJ) or packaged as a jar and executed on the command line.

-Reads in Applications from Neo4J:
+The manager agent reads in Applications from Neo4J.
+The starting point is agent.manager.ManagerAgent.java

- - At the moment this wipes the Neo4J database, then creates and saves two applications (twitterClient and twitterService) and two locations on localhost (port 8000 and 9000).
+ - Experiment 1 (see (agent.AgentApplication)[https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/java/agent/AgentApplication.java]) wipes the Neo4J database, then creates and saves one application and two locations on localhost (port 3000 and 7000).
+It requires the mock service to be packaged as `mockService.jar`.
- - The ManagerAgent is started.
-This:
-    - Reads in applications and for each, checks if there is a monitoring agent
-    - If not, generate an agent.
-For now, this is just a packaged jar file.
-In the future, it could be instructions to download from GitHub, compile, etc, or deploy and start a docker container…
-    - Starts a heartbeat with the monitoring agent which feeds status information about the application it is responsible for
-    - Makes decisions based on the status of the applications and instructs the monitoring agent to:
-    	- Restart
-    	- Relocate
-    	- No action

-# Monitor
+ - The application will have either port 3000 or port 7000 assigned to it as a location, and the microservice will be deployed to the same host (so, localhost) at a different port (3010 or 7010 depending).
+ - The monitoring agent launches the mock service at the assigned location.
+The manager agent logs are output as per the logging.file configuration [application.properties](https://github.com/katharinebeaumont/manager-monitor/blob/master/src/main/resources/application.properties)
+ - By default the manager agent runs on http://localhost:7070/, and details of the monitoring agents can be seen at http://localhost:7070/agents.

+## Running the Monitoring Agent

 To run in monitor mode:
 - Ensure `application.properties` contains

     agent.mode=monitor

-  and that the `agent.name` matches a Monitor in the database, that has an Application, and both are linked to a Location.
+  and that the `agent.name` matches a Monitor in the database, that has an Application (the RESPONSIBLE_FOR relationship), and both are linked to a Location.

 - Alternatively run this command, substituting in the agent name for one that matches a Monitor in the database as for above, and ensuring the agent service jar matches an existing jar for the mock service.

 `java -jar -Dlogging.file=monitoring_agent.txt -Dagent.mode=monitor -Dagent.name=test-monitoring_agent -Dagent.service.jar=monitor.jar monitor.jar`

-Starts the application locally on the instructed port.
-Monitors the application based on available metrics.
-These depend on the application.

-# Getting started

-Ensure Neo4J is running and database is started
+ The starting point is agent.monitor.MonitoringAgent.java